Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Requirements
 Python 3.10+

-Windows recommended (for sound playback)
+Windows recommended (for sound playback).
+I would suggest using pygame if you want sound playback for the other operating systems.
 </details>

 <details>